Anshikagupta07/RNAseq_Analysis/README.md

 # RNA-SEQ-Analysis
-Pipeline for RNA-seq data processing and differential gene expression analysis on cancer datasets using R and Bioconductor tools.
+Pipeline for differential gene expression analysis on cancer datasets using R and Bioconductor tools.